 Gold Price Talking Points

-As a result, headlines surrounding the US-China trade negotiations may continue to sway the near-term outlook for gold prices, but the reaction to the former-resistance zone around $1447 (38.2% expansion) to $1457 (100% expansion) helps to rule out the threat of a Head-and-Shoulders formation as the price for bullion snaps the string of lower highs and lows carried over from the previous week.
+With that said, comments from Fed officials along with headlines surrounding the US-China trade negotiation may sway gold prices as the central bank insulates the economy from the shift in US trade policy.
+Nevertheless, the reaction to the former-resistance zone around $1447 (38.2% expansion) to $1457 (100% expansion) helps to rule out the threat of a Head-and-Shoulders formation as the price for bullion snaps the string of lower highs and lows carried over from the previous week.

 Gold Price Daily Chart